dasiemens-coder/NYC-yellow-cab/README.md

 This project implements an **end-to-end pipeline** in PySpark to forecast hourly taxi demand in New York City.
 It covers data ingestion, feature engineering (including lag and rolling features), and machine learning models (baseline, Linear Regression, Random Forest).
-Future integration with **Apache Kafka** will allow real-time streaming of demand data.

 ---